rahmanonik18/Resume-Abdur-Rahman-Onik/README.md

 ### 📄 About me
 ```
 I have completed my undergraduate from AhsanUllah University of Science and Technology in Computer Science
 and Engineering.
 I have been working as a Full Stack Android application developer in Opsonin Pharma.
 I have
 published 4 journal paper and 2 conference paper.
-I have research interest on Machine Learning, Intrusion detection system, Digital Healthcare.
+I have research interest on Machine Learning, Intrusion
-I work on Weka Machine Learning tool.
+detection system, Digital Healthcare.I work on Weka Machine Learning tool.
 Looking for Graduate Research Assistantship.

 ```
 ### 👨‍🎓 Education